 You will find shops and stalls lined along each side of the bridge with large white stone arches looking over the canal.
 This spot can be a bit of a congestion point for visitors to Venice, but it’s still worth a bit of patience.

 Make sure to walk along the canal to see the whole miraculous view of the Rialto Bridge in its entirety at golden hour just before sunset.

-Ah yes, gondolas.
 You can’t really daydream about Venice without thinking of the classic canal experience.
-Now, there are three main ways to go about fitting this into your 2 days in Venice itinerary: private, shared or public water bus.
+Now, there are three main ways to go about fitting this into your 2 days in Venice itinerary: private or shared gondola ride or via the public water bus.

 Most people think catching a gondola ride near Piazzo San Marco is the way to go, but there is more romance to the quieter inner canals of the San Marco district.
 Plus if you catch it at San Marco, a part of your trip will be cruising on the open ocean, which can get a bit choppy.